thomasthaddeus/DSComp/README.md

 <!-- Description of the project's directory structure and main files. -->

-`.github` - don't touch this folder
+- `.github`: don't touch this folder
-`/data` - all data should be stored here
+- `/data`: all data should be stored here
-`/models` - store learning models here
+- `/models`: store learning models here
-`/notebooks` - put all notebooks here under your folder `/src` - any source code you need to import for your notebook to work
+- `/notebooks`: put all notebooks here under your folder
+- `/src`: any source code you need to import for your notebook to work

 <code><div>
 <h3>Directory Tree</h3><p>